 The city was striking.
-To go so far across the world, a fourteen hour flight and land practically on the other side of the world for me was quite daunting.
-When I arrived into an efficient, exciting and spotless city that alone should have been exciting enough.
+To go so far across the world, a fourteen-hour flight and land practically on the other side of the world for me was quite daunting.
+When I arrived in an efficient, exciting and spotless city that alone should have been exciting enough.

 First Class Treatment!

 I arrived at Gatwick.
 We were met at the airport by managers at the Singapore Airlines lounge and treated to some first-class champagne and canapés!
 What a way to start our trip.
 It was a long and tiring flight, but I had already met with some of the delegates on board and my anxiety about travelling so far had subsided a little.
 Helped along by the wonderful hospitality of the airline stewards and a glass or two of something strong.

 Arriving in Singapore it was grey and Rainy.
 Had I really left Manchester?
 After a quick freshen up, we went to our first destination, Muru-D. This was an incubating space with support for startups.
 We were told how many app and tech startup companies were up and coming in this city and how much sheer investment went into their support.

 We explored the large and varied food markets for some excellent street cuisine.
 Next, we were bustled along to the KPMG offices, where I am sure our hosts got the short straw.
 We were truly flagging by this stage, having been up for so long.
 Listening to concise information on tax was a little more than most of us were able to process, but we had more coffee and soldiered on.
 That evening we had dinner, a drink or two and an early one.